-That said, it’s rare for anyone to have negative effects beyond simply feeling different or a bit spaced out (like in a mini trance) for a short time after a BWE session.
+That said, it’s rare for anyone to have negative effects.
+You may simply feel different or a bit spaced out (like in a mini trance) for a short time after a Brainwave entrainment or audio visual entrainment session.
 Most people have a positive experience and most minor side effects if they occur will disappear quite quickly.

 Peak performance and audio visual brainwave entrainment >>>